 Letting go of diet culture

-It's less about diet, nutrition and weight loss and more about body awareness, weight management and self-acceptance.
+It's less about diet, nutrition and weight loss and more about body awareness, and self-acceptance.

 There’s growing scientific evidence that restrictive dieting makes you want to eat more, slows your metabolism and makes it even harder to lose weight.